ccoenraets/salesforce-lightning-tutorial/create-contactlist-component.md

     ```

     ### Code Highlights:
-    - You first get a reference to the findAll method in the component's server-side controller (ContactController) and store it in the **action** variable.
+    - You first get a reference to the **findAll()** method in the component's server-side controller (ContactController), and store it in the **action** variable.
-    - Since the call to the server findAll method is asynchronous, you register a callback function that is executed when the call returns: you simply assign the list of contacts returned by the server to the component's **contacts**.
+    - Since the call to the server findAll() method is asynchronous, you register a callback function that is executed when the call returns.
+In the callback function, you simply assign the list of contacts returned by the server to the component's **contacts** attribute.
-    - $A.enqueueAction(action) actually sends the request to execute the findAll() method to the server.
+    - $A.enqueueAction(action) sends the request the server.
 More precisely, it adds the call to the queue of asynchronous server calls.
 That queue is an optimization feature of Lightning.

+1. Click **File** > **Save** to save the file

-## Step 4: Add Contact List to the Application
+## Step 4: Add ContactList to the Application UI

 1. In the developer console, go back to the **QuickContacts** application.